Northern Thai people: Origin

 The presence of the Yuan in what is now northern Thailand has been documented since the 11th century.
-The core of their original settlement area lies in the basin of the Kok and Ing rivers in what is now Chiang Rai Province.
-Since the Yuan, like other Tai peoples, traditionally live from wet rice cultivation, they only settled in the river plains of northern Thailand, but not in the mountain ranges that run through it and make up three quarters of the area.
+The core of their original settlement area lies in the basin of the Kok and Ing rivers in what is now Chiang Rai province.
+Since the Yuan, like other Tai peoples, traditionally live from wet rice cultivation, they settled only in the river plains of northern Thailand, not in the mountain ranges that run through it and make up three quarters of the area.
 They formed small-scale principalities (Mueang).
 The geography of the settlement area prevented the formation of larger communities.